A step-by-step plan

 For technical books, especially those that include programming code examples and exercises, the DE process may also include the scheduling and organization of peer and expert reviews, and helping the author assess any revisions that are needed, based on feedback from those reviewers.
 Scheduling and coordinating those reviews will be billed at an hourly rate.

-$.03 per word, plus $45 per 30-minute Skype/Google Hangouts/phone call for pre-writing planning and activities, chapter review feedback, brainstorming, etc.
+$5 per page, plus $30 per 30-minute Skype/Google Hangouts/phone call for pre-writing planning and activities, chapter review feedback, brainstorming, etc. Add $.02 per word for copy editing services.